 Hi, Leslie.
 Please introduce yourself to our audience.

 What made you want to teach this specific class?
 Is it something you are focusing on in your own writing practice?
 Have you noticed a need to focus on this element of craft?I love teaching about embracing lyricism and the lyric poem because of my background as a poet who loves playing with language and the intensity of imagery.
 I fell in love with the power of imagery (that fly in Emily Dickinson's poem hit me hard as a 6th grader!) and it's something I constantly find myself using to get over the hurdle of a blank page.
 It's my home as a writer.
 As a writer, I love being able to invite writers to embrace the rich inner images stored in their personal narrative and imagination through creative writing prompts and forming an intimate connection in the group.
 It's something I thrive on as a practicing writer who has a tight-knit group of writing peers.

 Give us a breakdown of how the course is going to go.
 What can the students expect?
 What is your favorite part about this class you've dreamed up?Students can expect to be pushed to experiment creatively through writing prompts and through being inspired by powerhouse writers such as Jesmyn Ward, Louise Erdrich, Matthew Gavin Frank, and Ross Gay.
 Students can expect to be challenged, as well as to practice examining texts from a writerly point of view to put our fingers on what makes the pieces powerful.
-My favorite part of this class are the writing exercises and seeing how wildly creative my students can be in their work.
+My favorite part of this class is the writing exercises and seeing how wildly creative my students can be in their work.

 What was your first literary crush?